Deeptig9138/DSA-in-CPP/Basics/Patterns/Triangle Pattern/README.md

        2 1
        3 2 1
 ```
 This pattern can also be created using characters.
-Refer to number_reversed_triangle1. ## *A detailed explanation can be found below.*
+Refer to number_reversed_triangle1.
+## *A detailed explanation can be found below for number_reversed_triangle1*

 ## Program Logic Explanation